livingtongues/living-dictionaries/packages/scripts/migrate-to-supabase/notes.md

 - see how seo_description made the transition
 - get exports working again
 - get failed tests working again
+- bring back in variants and tests that relied on old forms of test data

 ### No lexeme
 no lx for 0svukh699MsB4svuCDdO in ho